hmrc/crdl-cache/ADDING-CODELISTS.md

 * For a code list, add it to `import-codelists.codelists`.

   You will need a `keyProperty` which determines the data item in the DPS API response to use as the `key` of the entry.
-For example, in the NCTS entity definitions contain an `isprimarykey` property which can help to identify the `keyProperty`.
+The NCTS entity definitions contain an `isprimarykey` attribute which can help to identify the `keyProperty`.

   You will also need to know the `origin` of the list.
 This indicates which feed the list is from: